CryptoServices/cryptoservices.github.io/_posts/2019-05-17-bitcoin-length-weight-confusion.md

 innocuous can have drastic consequences.
 Blockchain developers should carefully consider possible attacks against their consensus scheme, adopting a defensive mindset and learning from previous mistakes encountered in common consensus systems.
-Simulations of the attacks described in this post are available [here](https://github.com/AvaHowellNCC/consensus-simulations).
+I've created simulations of the attacks described in the post, which are available on [GitHub](https://github.com/AvaHowellNCC/consensus-simulations).

 [^nak]: https://bitcoin.org/bitcoin.pdf
 [^bac]: http://www.hashcash.org/papers/hashcash.pdf